Powered by Volunteers

 Volleyball, basketball, ping-pong, Spikeball, GaGa Pit.
 Volunteer patrols and oversees the area.
 Please pick up all litter or left over items.
 Monitor student behavior.

-Magician and Disc Jockey
+Hypnotist and Disc Jockey

 Volunteers run the tables/games.
 There will be two tables with an early and late shift.
 There will be small prizes for the winners.
+Students use candy for betting.

 There will be a station where students can paint their future school logo or other picture on wood.
 Volunteers will help students and keep the area clean.